 The mind has true power but at its surface it’s a runaway train.
 You may be on this bumpy ride, or you may be absent even.
 If you’re on it, it’s none too pleasant.
 If you’re absent, there are much more serious consequences.

 The Hara is an organizing principle

 It settles the mind and the whole being.
 It’s also a seat of vitality.
 Vitality is a quality of health and life that’s often lacking and misunderstood.
 Vitality is inborn, it’s naturally available as a resource for the body and the whole person.
 Working with the Hara makes vitality abundantly available, flowing properly and easily replenished.
 If vitality is chronically low, engaging the Hara will restore it.
 Vitality is a core component of all-around health; health that works on all levels for the whole person.

 Remember that life begins in the belly.
 That core connection to life continues through the belly as the body develops.
 The Hara is always connecting to life, the environment and greater cosmic forces.
 The Hara is also an internal distributor for vitality, feeding body and mind.

 ‘Having Hara’ brings a person into wholeness.
-Established in original nature, honoring the body, mind and heart, one is able to reliably address all spheres of life with equanimity, equilibrium, depth and precision.
-Hara living matures both character and wisdom with a gentle firmness, and is a lifelong resource for daily existence and beyond.
+Hara living matures both character and inner wisdom with a gentle firmness, and is a lifelong resource for daily existence and beyond.

 Each post for the Reiki Help Blog can take anywhere from 1-5 days to write/research, proofread/edit, and post with an appropriate image and formatting.
 If you leave this space with any value, knowledge, joy or understanding, please consider making a donation of your choice.